Introduction

 Snowflake vs Redshift Security

-As these data are obtained from various open source platforms, it consists of a lot of sensitive information, say, transaction details, customer information, etc. In this modern technological age, the amount of data pulled is far more than the volume of data that is actually secured.
+As these data are obtained from various open source platforms, it consists of multiple data output formats and a lot of sensitive information, say, transaction details, customer information, etc. In this modern technological age, the amount of data pulled is far more than the volume of data that is actually secured.
 This is where data warehouses made the best of void in the market by fitting themselves in with top notch security features.

 Snowflake and Redshift grew to be the leaders in cloud based data warehousing systems with their ability to scale data quickly and also in a secure way, let's dive deep into the security features